 Comments of the Statutory Finance Officer

-This would represent a continuation of the Bikeability scheme which is financed through this external funding.
-Given the tender exercise no previous assumption of income or budget has been made and this approval would allow for the revenue budget to be updated.
+The report updates on the Bikeability scheme which is financed through external funding.
+Given the timing of the tender exercise, no previous assumption of income and related income budget has been made in the current budget for 2024/25; approval of the report would allow for the revenue budget to be updated.

 Comments of the Monitoring Officer